cernvm/doc-cernvm/vagrant.md

     vagrant box add --name CernVM <cernvm image>.box

-Browse into your development directory (or another directory of your choice) and run
+Adding the box only needs to be done once.
+From there you can start multiple VMs that are bound to different directories.
+Browse into a source code directory (or another directory of your choice) and run

     vagrant init CernVM